Signposts

 Dome summit was about a mile and a half north of, and fifteen hundred feet

-above, the Carter Notch Hut.
-Ray was wearing his 'Crawford Notch Croo 1981'
+above the hut at Carter Notch.
+Ray was wearing his 'Crawford Notch Croo

-T-shirt.
-I took this photograph as the two friends said goodbye at the door
+1981' T-shirt.
+I took this photograph as the two friends said goodbye at the

-of the hut.
-Here in this picture, in 1990, Ray would have been eighty-one
+door of the hut.
+Here in this picture, in 1990, Ray would have been

-on a rock in the sun, and watched as Ray made steady progress up the Carter-Moriah
+on a rock in the sun and watched as he made steady progress up the Carter-Moriah

 Trail.
 Occasionally, I could see flashes of color through the spruce as he